awesto/django-shop/docs/tutorial/catalog-views.rst

 As you might expect, ``render_html`` assigns a HTML snippet to the field ``media`` in the serialized representation of our product.
 This method uses a template to render the HTML.
-The name of this template is constructed using these rules:
+The name of this template is constructed using the following rules:

 * Look for a folder named according to the project's name, ie. ``settings.SHOP_APP_LABEL`` in lower case.
 If no such folder can be found, then use the folder named ``shop``.